 Please note: Healthcare professionals need to be working in a clinical setting and working with people who have diabetes mellitus to undertake this course.

-Applications are now being accepted for Blended Learning Cohort Starting in May 2018 - Please click HERE to apply online.
+Applications for Blended Learning Cohort Starting in May 2018 are now closed.

 The course philosophy emphasises the needs and concerns of people with diabetes, those who care for them and in particular, the importance of enabling the person with diabetes to manage his/her own health care.
 The existing skills and experience of course participants are valued, shared and utilised within the programme.